ELFdev001/ELFdev001.github.io/mantzikert.markdown

 ---

 # Modelling the Logistics of Mantzikert
-[Modelling the Logistics of Mantzikert](https://www.archaeopress.com/Archaeopress/Products/9781803277998) is the monograph resulting from the AHRC-EPSRCS-Jisc e-Science project, 'Medieval Warfare on the Grid'.
+<strong>[Modelling the Logistics of Mantzikert](https://www.archaeopress.com/Archaeopress/Products/9781803277998)</strong> is the monograph resulting from the AHRC-EPSRCS-Jisc e-Science project, 'Medieval Warfare on the Grid'.
 It uses computer simulation to gain a fresh perspective on the logistical context of the Byzantine army's march across Anatolia in AD 1071.
 It is intended to be a synthesis of the project and subsequent work, which made more extensive use of 19th century sources.

+A runnable jar of the software is available [here](https://zwack.itch.io/mwgrid), but it's probably best if you don't try without dropping me a line first as the software is aggressively un-user friendly.

+The source code and documentation are [here](https://github.com/ELFdev001/newMz).

 If you'd like to follow the published output of the project in order then here's a timeline: